Tribes of Arabia: Identities, settlements, and languages

 The Ghassanids, Lakhmids and Kindites were the last major migration of pre-Islamic Arabs out of Yemen to the north.
-The Ghassanids increased the Semitic presence in the then Hellenized Syria, the majority of Semites were Aramaic peoples.
-They mainly settled in the Hauran region and spread to modern Lebanon, Palestine and Jordan.
+The Ghassanids increased the Arabian presence in the Syria, They mainly settled in the Hauran region and spread to modern-day Lebanon, Israel, Palestine, and Jordan.

-Migration to Egypt

-Prior to the Muslim conquest of Egypt, Egypt was under Greek and Roman influence.
-Under the Umayyad Caliphate, Arabic became the official language in Egypt rather than Coptic or Greek.
-The caliphate also allowed the migration of Arab tribes to Egypt.
-The Muslim governor of Egypt encouraged the migration of tribes from the Arabian Peninsula to Egypt to increase the Muslim population in the region and to strengthen his regime by enlisting warrior tribesmen to his forces, encouraging them to bring their families and entire clans.
-The Fatimid era was the peak of Bedouin Arab tribal migrations to Egypt.
+Interaction with Jewish tribes

+Around the 4th century CE, there developed a dominant Jewish presence in pre-Islamic Arabia, with many Jewish clans and tribes settling around the Red Sea coast.
+At the mid to the end of the fourth century, the Himyarite Kingdom adopted Judaism, thus spreading it in the region even further.
+The German Orientalist Ferdinand Wüstenfeld believed that the Jews established a state in northern Hejaz.
+The Quran details early encounters between early Muslim tribes and Jewish tribes in major cities in western Arabia, with some clans like Banu Qurayza and Banu Nadir being described as having a seat of power in the region.

+Rise of Islam and the Arab conquests

+Following the early Muslim conquests in the 7th and 8th centuries, the tribes of Arabia begun migrating beyond the Arabian Peninsula in large numbers into different lands and regions across the Middle East and North Africa.

+West Asia

-Migration to the Levant
+Migrations into the Levant

 On the eve of the Rashidun Caliphate's conquest of the Levant, 634 AD, Syria's population mainly spoke Aramaic; Greek was the official language of administration.
 Arabization and Islamization of Syria began in the 7th century, and it took several centuries for Islam, the Arab identity, and language to spread; the Arabs of the caliphate did not attempt to spread their language or religion in the early periods of the conquest, and formed an isolated aristocracy.
 The Arabs of the caliphate accommodated many new tribes in isolated areas to avoid conflict with the locals; caliph Uthman ordered his governor, Muawiyah I, to settle the new tribes away from the original population.
 Syrians who belonged to Monophysitic denominations welcomed the peninsular Arabs as liberators.